OBESITY HEALTH RISKS, POTENTIAL CAUSES AND LIFESTYLE CONSIDERATIONS

 Here is where it all goes wrong for those trying to lose weight.
 Every decade there is some new health fad telling us what ‘eating well’ means and why the previous decade’s wisdom is misleading.
 Every major food group has been overly scrutinized with an argument for and against why one should consume more or less of each.
-Yet, with each decade, the incidence of lifestyle diseases has increased with each passing year.
+Yet, with each decade, the incidence of lifestyle diseases has increased.

 The hallmark of the research that defines these highly biased dietary trends, such as ignoring all fat or cutting out all salt, is that anything in excess is an issue; not that the entirety of that food group is an issue.
 Extreme interpretations of the results have led to health fads that are far more harmful than they are healthy.
 The diet should be varied and contain all nutrients in the right proportions.
-One’s lifestyle and environment influences this quite dramatically, making it difficult to design a diet plan for the human race as a whole.
-Eating well is therefore going to differ from place to place, culture to culture, and person to person.
+One’s lifestyle and environment influence this quite dramatically, making it difficult to design a diet plan for the human race as a whole.
+The definition of eating well is therefore going to differ from place to place, culture to culture, and person to person.

 Nevertheless a few dietary trends appear common to all humans with regard to being healthy.
 These include:

 - Eating a diet high in water-soluble fiber

 - Consuming adequate minerals, vitamins and other essential nutrients

 - Including balanced amounts of probiotic foods in the diet

 - Avoiding a diet consisting solely of processed foods that lack nutritional substance

 More often than not, the above aspects point towards consuming a colorful diet consisting largely of fresh fruit and vegetables, with moderate portions of fat, salt, sugar and protein.
 The best forms of all of these types of food will differ depending on your genetics.